aukraine/doctor_appointments_api/README.md

 >   - all validation logic (including not possibility to overlap visits) should be handled on client side and will be implemented on server side as well before storing
 >   - implement overlap validation as model validation that will bw working on DB layer as well
 > - create `Appointment` model
+>   - extend `TimeSlot` model with status field
+>   - duplicate `start_time`, `end_time` from each time slot to its related appointment
+>     - to provide better performance on index endpoint with ability to filter by doctor, desired date and time and statuses
+>   - provide own `status` field with couple potential item for using the future
+>   - duplicate `no_overlapping_time_slots` validation logic from `TimeSlot` model to ability avoiding overlaps in patients scheduling
+> - TODO: DB indexes

 **4. Create Data Storage:**
 - Decide on the database system to store the data.
 Common choices include PostgreSQL, MySQL, SQLite, or NoSQL databases like MongoDB.